lightninglabs/pool/README.md

 Here we see a batch where a single order was matched, at a clearing rate of `976`, with a single channel being purchased with a lifetime of `1024` blocks, or roughly one week.

+Note that the `pool auction snapshot` command can be used to determine the past marker clearing price, which can be useful when deciding what your bid/ask should be.
+There's no explicit "market buy" function, but submitting a bid/ask at a similar `clearing_price_rate` is equivalent.

 The command also accept a target `batch_id` as well.
 Here we can use the `prev_batch_id` to examine the _prior_ batch, similar to traversing a